 - Yakult Soju Cocktail

 If you have any questions or comments, you can also email us at [email protected].

 And, finally, we would love to hear from you through our social media as well!
-You can follow us at @carvingajourney on Instagram, Twitter, Facebook, and Pinterest.
-Or, if you would like more articles like these, you can subscribe to our blog by joining our mailing list.
-Let us know if you make this fresh kimchi dish!
+You can follow us at @carvingajourney on Instagram, Facebook, and Pinterest.
+I also started a vlog Youtube channel!
+Or, if you would like more articles like these, you can subscribe to my blog by joining the mailing list.
+Let me know if you make this fresh kimchi dish!
 Thank you so much for stopping by!

 Carving A Journey is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.
 Although we may earn commissions for our endorsement, recommendation, testimonial, and/or link to any products or services from this website, these opinions are my own and I fully support these products.